operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/operator-status.md

 ### Check the status of MariaDB Operator

-- After MariaDB Operator installation, verify that your operator got successfully installed by executing the below command.
+- After MariaDB Operator installation, verify that your operator got successfully installed by executing the below command:

 ```execute
 kubectl get csv -n my-mariadb-operator-app